13 Florida harvest festivals: Get a taste of fall, even in Florida

 It wouldn’t be a Florida harvest festival without pumpkins at Fruitville Grove Pumpkin Festival.
 Photo courtesy Fruitville Grove.

-Activities: Farmer’s Market, Pumpkin Palace, petting zoo, live music, Torres Family Circus (showtimes 11:30 a.m. and 3:30 p.m.), photo spots and costume contests (every Saturday at 2 p.m. in front of the animal barn) plus zip line, pony rides, rock wall, bounce house and pumpkin painting for an additional charge ($1 to $10).
+Activities: Farmer’s Market, Pumpkin Palace, petting zoo, live music, Torres Family Circus (showtimes noon a.m. and 3 p.m.), photo spots and costume contests.
+Individual rides and activities, including pony rides, rock wall, bounce houses, zip line and pumpkin painting, have their own set prices.

 More Info: 941-377-0896; Pumpkin Festival